 A torn retina left him legally blind in one eye, and he lost his ability to read, drive, wander alone or use computers.
 One thing, though.
 Light still came in and triggered the imagination.
 Colours remained vivid through the distortion.

-After the better part of a year his brain adjusted to the surgeries and his 'new' sight returned.
+After the better part of a year his brain adjusted to the slightly distorted sight regained after surgery.
 Light, shape, colour and form would not be taken for granted again.
 And the appreciation for abstract realities is now evident in his painting and photographic art.

-Ron has returned to his art full time, revealing his experience and passion, continuing to produce paintings and photographs for those who might appreciate his expressions, emotions and unique stories as he reveals them .
+Ron has returned to his art full time, revealing his experience and passion, continuing to produce paintings and photographs for those who engage with his expressions, emotion and enjoy the unique stories he reveals through his carefully crafted and intentional work.